Matthias Kröger

 Matthias Kröger (born 24 May 1969) is a former speedway, long track and grasstrack rider from Germany.
 He earned 6 international caps for the German national speedway team.

 Career

-He rode in 2002 Speedway World Cup and is a five times World Team Champion.
+Kröger rode in 2002 Speedway World Cup and is a five-time World Team Champion.

-In 2008, he made his British league debut riding for the Somerset Rebels in the 2008 Premier League speedway season.
+In 2008, Kröger made his British league debut riding for the Somerset Rebels in the 2008 Premier League speedway season.